-We provide hands-on, age appropriate, volunteering opportunities for young people ages 6-18.
+We provide hands-on, age appropriate, volunteering opportunities for young people ages 5 to 18.
 Our mission is to create the next generation of generosity, our vision is to create a better more accepting society, based on empathy and understanding.
 We offer a range of opportunities for kids in the school holidays, families on the weekends, schools and corporates during the week, to give back and support the homeless and vulnerable individuals.

 Summary about volunteer roles: ‘The vision of Lillian’s is to be a safe and empowering environment for young women to flourish'.
 The Lillian Howell Project (Lillian’s) is a specialist homelessness service providing medium to long term 24 hour, on-site gender specific supported housing for up to 13 young women and girls from the age of 13 to 17 years.